The Sky’s the Limit: Our take on the Changing World of Aviation Consulting

 3. Do aviation consultants work with airlines or airports?

 Both!
-Some focus on airlines, while others specialize in airport operations, regulatory compliance, or fleet strategy.
+Some target airlines, although others specialize in airport operations, regulatory compliance, or fleet strategy.

 4. How do consultants improve fuel efficiency?

-By optimizing flight paths, climb and descent patterns, and recommending upgrades to more fuel-efficient aircraft.
+By fine-tuning flight paths, climb and descent patterns, and recommending upgrades to more fuel-productivity-chiefly improved aircraft.

 5. How much does aviation consulting cost?

-The cost depends on the scope and duration of the project.
-Consultants typically charge by the hour or per project, with rates varying widely based on expertise and industry reputation.
+The cost depends on the range and duration of the project.
+Consultants typically charge by the hour or per project, with rates varying widely derived from expertise and industry reputation.